 \subsection{Overall Model Performance}

-The evaluation results presented in Figure~\ref{fig:all-model-accuracy} demonstrate that average performance on \benchmark\ for 19 evaluated models remains moderate, though several interesting patterns emerge when grouped by model scale.
-Among the small-capacity models (<8B parameters), \texttt{Qwen3-4B-2507} achieves the highest average accuracy of 30.8\%, followed closely by \texttt{Qwen2.5-3B} (30.1).
-Other models in this category, including \texttt{Gemma-3-4B}, and \texttt{Llama-3.2-3B}, remain around the 27–30\% range.
-This pattern suggests that within low-parameter models, differences in linguistic coverage and pre-training diversity contribute more to Indic language performance than the raw number of parameters.
+The evaluation results presented in Figure~\ref{fig:all-model-accuracy} demonstrate that average performance on \benchmark\ for 20 evaluated models remains moderate, though several interesting patterns emerge when grouped by model scale.
+Among the small-capacity models (<8B parameters), the Qwen family performs best: \texttt{Qwen3-4B} and \texttt{Qwen2.5-3B} achieves the accuracy of 30.8 and 30.1 respectively.
+Other models in this category, including \texttt{Gemma-3-4B}, and \texttt{Llama-3.2-3B}, remain around the 27-30\% range.

-In the medium-size category (8B–27B), performance improves considerably, with \texttt{Gemma-3-27B} leading at 37.3\%, followed closely by \texttt{Gemma-3-12B} (35.3) and \texttt{Mistral-Small-3.1-24B} (35.1).
+In the medium-size category (8B-27B), performance improves considerably, with \texttt{Gemma-3-27B} leading at 37.3\%, followed closely by \texttt{Gemma-3-12B} (35.3) and \texttt{Mistral-Small-3.1-24B} (35.1).
 Other models like \texttt{Aya-Expanse-8B} and \texttt{Llama-3.1-8B} score less than 30\%.
 These findings underscore that model scale beyond 8B yields measurable gains, but pre-training coverage and multilingual representation continue to play a decisive role in performance.

 Among the larger and frontier models ($\geq$27B), overall accuracy rises substantially.
-The best performance is achieved by \texttt{GPT-5}, which attains an average of 45.0\%, followed by \texttt{DeepSeek-V3.2} (43.1), \texttt{Claude-Haiku-4.5} (42.7), and \texttt{Grok-4-Fast} (39.6).
+The best performance is achieved by \texttt{Gemini-2.5}, which attains an average of 58\%, followed by \texttt{GPT-5} (45), \texttt{DeepSeek-V3.2} (43.1), \texttt{Claude-Haiku-4.5} (42.7), and \texttt{Grok-4-Fast} (39.6).
 Open-weight models such as \texttt{Llama-3.3-70B} and \texttt{GPT-OSS-120B} achieve 38.6 and 37.7, respectively, while the \texttt{Llama-4-Scout-17B-16E} models remain slightly lower at 35.5.
-These results indicate that while data and parameter size enhance overall accuracy, the highest-performing models also benefit from closed fine-tuning cycles and refined alignment procedures on multilingual or Indic-rich corpora.
+These results indicate that while data and parameter size enhance overall accuracy, the highest-performing models also benefit from refined fine-tuned on multilingual or Indic-rich corpora.

-Overall, the evaluation reveals a clear upward trajectory in accuracy with increasing model scale, yet even the most capable frontier systems such as \texttt{GPT-5} and \texttt{DeepSeek-V3.2} demonstrate that substantial headroom remains for further enhancement in Indic language understanding.
-The results affirm that cross-lingual generalization, fine-tuning quality, and the underlying token distribution remain central determinants of downstream accuracy beyond mere parameter count.
+Overall, the evaluation reveals a clear upward trajectory in accuracy with increasing model scale, yet even the most capable frontier systems such as \texttt{Gemini-2.5}, \texttt{GPT-5} and \texttt{DeepSeek-V3.2} demonstrate that substantial headroom remains for further enhancement in Indic language understanding.
+The results affirm that cross-lingual generalization, fine-tuning quality, and the underlying token distribution remain central determinants of downstream accuracy.